 - Exterior doors: It’s permitted to power an exterior exit-door remote head from the interior unit equipment serving the area just inside that door—commonly used to light exterior landings at exits.

-- Response time: Emergency systems must supply power to emergency loads within roughly 10 seconds of normal power loss.
+- Response time: Emergency systems should supply power within roughly 10 seconds of normal power loss.

 Documentation & Testing (Monthly / Annual)